Gfuen/AWSSecurityCert/awssecuritystudy.md

 - For HA .. add one endpoint, to one subnet, per AZ used in the VPC
 - Network access controlled via Security Groups
 - Endpoint Policies -  restrict what can be done with the endpoint
-- TCP and IPv4 ONLY (Exam Question Possible)
+- TCP and IPv4 ONLY
 - Uses PrivateLink
 - Endpoint provides a NEW service endpoint DNS
 - e.g. vpce- 123- xyz.sns.us- east- 1.vpce.amazonaws.com